Musk touches on Twitter criticism, workload at G-20 forum

 Musk was speaking at the B-20 business forum ahead of a summit of the Group of 20 leading economies taking place on the Indonesian resort island.
 He joined the conference by video link weeks after completing his heavily scrutinized takeover of Twitter.

-He had been expected to attend the event in person, but Indonesian government minister Luhut Binsar Pandjaitan, who’s responsible for coordinating preparations for the summit, said Musk could not attend because he’s preparing for a court case later in the week.
+He had been expected to attend the event in person, but Indonesian government minister Luhut Binsar Pandjaitan, who’s responsible for coordinating preparations for the summit, said Musk could not attend because he’s preparing for a court case this week.

+Testimony began Monday in a Delaware courtroom where Tesla shareholders are challenging Musk’s compensation plan as CEO, potentially worth more than $55 billion.

 He’s got plenty else to keep himself busy.